Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr16.png)
 <br/><br/>

-All our options are enabled except for 'Continuous AI'
+Scroll back up.
+We will see all of our boxes are green except for 'Continuous AI'
 ![](assets/dr17.png)
 <br/><br/>

-To maintain model performance after deployment without extensive manual work, DataRobot provides an automatic retraining capability for deployments.
+To maintain model performance after deployment without extensive manual work, DataRobot provides an automatic retraining capability for deployments. (we won't test it today)

-Scroll back up.
-We will see all of our boxes are green.
 Click "Create Deployment"

 This will present us with a screen to give a priority setting to this deployment.
 We can skip and click "Create deployment."
 This may take a couple of minutes to create the deployment.

 ![](assets/dr18.png)
 <br/><br/>

-After creating the new deployment - press on 'return to deployments'
+After creating the new deployment - click on 'return to deployments'

 ![](assets/p39.png)
 <br/><br/>

-The Deployments Inventory shows the real-time status of all deployed models, regardless of where they have been trained or deployed.
+The Deployments Inventory shows the real-time status of all deployed models, regardless of how they were created or when and where they were deployed..
 Here you can manage, monitor, and govern your deployed models and seeing at a glance which models are stale, preventing risk to your business.

 And now we have one active deployment.
-Go ahead and click on it again.
+Go ahead and click on it.

 ![](assets/dr19.png)
 <br/><br/>

+We have different capabilities as part of MLOps, including service health, data drift, accuracy, Embedded Governance, Humility, Fairness and more, that we won't cover today.

 Go to the "Predictions" tab then "Job Definitions" tab and click on "+Add job definition".

 ![](assets/dr20.png)
 <br/><br/>

 We will start setting up our job definition.

-Press on '+ Define connection' next to the Prediction source and choose the 'Snowflake HOL' connection and your user.
+click on '+ Define connection' next to the Prediction source and choose the 'Snowflake HOL' connection and your user.
-On the Search by: choose Tables and type 'scoring' - you will see the table 'SCORING_DATA', select this table and press 'Save connection'
+On the Search by: choose Tables and type 'scoring' - you will see the table 'SCORING_DATA', select this table and click 'Save connection'

 ![](assets/dr21.png)
 <br/><br/>